sws2apps/sws2apps-docs/organized/docs/faq/general.md

 ## Is Organized free?

-Yes, the Organized app is absolutely free for everyone.
+Yes, the Organized app is absolutely free and we want to keep it free forever.
 We don't ask for a monthly or annual subscription.
 We cover the server and maintenance costs ourselves.

-However, your donations will contribute to keeping the app free forever, especially for congregations in less affluent countries.
+Hovewer, if you enjoy using the app and find it beneficial, and if you feel inspired to contribute, your donation will be warmly welcomed and appreciated.
+While Organized will always remain free, your support will still make a big difference!
+With your [donation](../how-to-support/donate), we can not only focus on essential features but also go the extra mile to assist congregations located far away, those who speak rarely used languages, and those who have very few brothers.
+Together, we can expand our reach and provide valuable resources to those who need them most!

 ## Where can I find the Organized app?